Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Power of Attorney

-Granting someone “power of attorney” doesn’t mean handing over control of your life or money.
-Instead, it’s a way for you to identify someone you trust to make decisions for you if you become incapacitated.
+Granting someone “power of attorney” allows you to identify someone you trust to make financial decisions for you if you become incapacitated or if you need help.
 You decide everything, from when it can take effect to what kinds of decisions that person can make on your behalf.

-To grant authority to handle your TCDRS benefits if you become disabled or incapacitated, fill out the Durable Power of Attorney (TCDRS-67) form.
+To grant authority to handle your TCDRS benefits, fill out the Durable Power of Attorney (TCDRS-67) form.

 Will